MOBATSim/MOBATSim/README.md

 # **MOBATSim**

-MOBATSim (Model-based Autonomous Traffic Simulation Framework) is a framework based on MATLAB® Simulink® that allows users to develop automated driving algorithms and assess their safety and performance.
+MOBATSim (Model-based Autonomous Traffic Simulation Framework) is a framework based on MATLAB® and Simulink® that allows users to develop automated driving algorithms and assess their safety and performance.
 By running a traffic simulation, the safety of the implemented component or algorithm can be measured on both the vehicle level and the traffic level, supported by 2D and 3D visualization options.

 [![MOBATSim - MOBATSim](https://img.shields.io/static/v1?label=MOBATSim&message=MOBATSim&color=96D1AA&logo=github)](https://github.com/MOBATSim/MOBATSim)
 [![Contributors - MOBATSim](https://img.shields.io/github/contributors/MOBATSim/MOBATSim)](https://github.com/MOBATSim/MOBATSim/graphs/contributors)